bmmpxf/mapstory/manual/manual.rst

 Flag tab
 --------

-The Flag tab has not been implemented yet.
+The Flag tab allows you to insert a comment stating whether a given StoryLayer appears to be inappropriate, broken, or otherwise problematic.

 .. _storylayer.addtab: